martinamisiano/sleepqualityplatform/README.md

 #  Sleep Quality Predictor

+# Sleep Quality Analysis and Prediction

+## Overview
+This project focuses on analyzing and predicting sleep quality using lifestyle and physiological-related factors such as stress level, physical activity, BMI, and age.

+Sleep quality is a key indicator of overall health and is strongly linked to chronic conditions such as diabetes and cardiovascular diseases.
+The objective of this project is to explore how lifestyle factors influence sleep and to develop a data-driven model that can support health-related insights.

 ## Key Results
-- Achieved ~84% accuracy in sleep quality classification
+- Achieved ~84% accuracy in classifying sleep quality
-- Identified stress level as the most impactful factor (42%)
+- Identified stress level as the most influential factor (42%)
-- Built an end-to-end pipeline from data generation to API deployment
+- Highlighted strong relationships between physical activity and improved sleep outcomes

-  ## Data Analysis Highlights
+## Data Analysis Approach
+- Performed data cleaning and preprocessing on structured datasets
+- Conducted exploratory data analysis to identify patterns and correlations
-- Performed feature engineering on lifestyle variables
+- Applied feature engineering to improve model interpretability
-- Analyzed relationships between stress, activity, and sleep quality
+- Used a Random Forest model to classify sleep quality
-- Interpreted model outputs to generate actionable suggestions
+- Interpreted model outputs to generate actionable insights

+## Healthcare Relevance
+This project demonstrates how data analysis and machine learning can be used to:
+- Identify behavioral factors affecting sleep quality
+- Support preventive healthcare strategies
+- Translate complex data into interpretable insights

+ This project is for educational purposes only and not intended for clinical use.

+## Technical Implementation

 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/)
 [![FastAPI](https://img.shields.io/badge/FastAPI-0.104-green.svg)](https://fastapi.tiangolo.com/)
 [![scikit-learn](https://img.shields.io/badge/scikit--learn-1.3-orange.svg)](https://scikit-learn.org/)
 [![Docker](https://img.shields.io/badge/Docker-Ready-blue.svg)](https://www.docker.com/)

-An **end-to-end machine learning platform** that predicts sleep quality based on lifestyle factors (age, stress, physical activity, BMI).
-Built with production-ready practices: modular architecture, comprehensive testing, containerization, and API versioning.

 >  **Educational Purpose Only** – Not intended for medical use or clinical decisions.